-Governments, military, corporations, financial institutions, hospitals, and other businesses collect, process, and store a great deal of confidential
+Governments, military, Financial Institutions, Bank Service Providers, hospitals, and other businesses collect, process, and store a great deal of confidential information.

 The computers that hold this information transmit it across networks to other computers.
 Measures must be in place to protect it.